AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-windows.md

     ```

     The `.proto` files also need some post-processing to make them compatible
     with Python 3.
-The easiest way to do this is to run `2to3`:
+The easiest way to do this is to install and run the `2to3`
+    package.

 1. Run the following commands to install the `2to3` package and complete the
 post-processing: